JohnnyBain/TimeRiders/TimeRidersReadMe.txt

 If the player crashes during a ride they can choose to restart the entire level (doing every delivery again), or they can replay just the ride they were playing when they crashed.

+Project composition:

+The Unity game engine works by attaching scripts to object within the gamespace If the script attached to an object extends the MonoBehaviour class it will have inherited methods that are called at certain points in the game loop
+	- (Awake) is called the moment an object with this script is instantiated
+	- (Start) is called on the first frame change that happens whilst this script is instantiated
+	- (Update) is called on every frame after that
+These Monobehaviour scripts are responsibility for the majority of my game logic (found in TimeRiders/Assets/Scripts)

+When a game is run in Unity, these three methods are called on any scripts that currently exist in the scene.
+My presaved scene begines with the MenuManagerScript on an instantiated object so this can be thought of as the main method.

+Although the MenuManager can be thought of as the main, the GameManagerScript is where all the in game computation happens.
+A GameManager is created for each level that is played.
+The user chooses a level using the MenuManagers navigation (found in TimeRiders/Assets/Scripts/UI Scripts).
+Once the game has begun, the user input is what drives the program (InputCheck() in GameManagerScript.cs)

+notes:

+Prefabricated objects are objects that already have scripts attached.
+So when I instantiate a PlayerRider prefab in the GameManagerScript it can largely be assumed that it has attached to it the playerRiderScript (because I have specified this in the unity editor).

+A serialized variable are visible by the Unity editor.
+They can be observed and maniulated from within it.
+For example, timeDelay in GameManagerScript.cs, is set in the editor.